young black female veteran with chronic fatigue syndrome laying on her couch during the day looking tired

 With the uncertainty surrounding CFS, there is some complexity in establishing a service connection with Chronic Fatigue Syndrome.
 Due to the high number of Gulf War Veterans already diagnosed with CFS, the VA naturally presumes a service connection for CFS if you served in the Southwest Asia theater operation on or after August 2, 1990.

-However, the VA sometimes questions the CFS diagnosis, so it’s important to make sure the diagnosis is adequately supported in your medical records prior to filing an application requesting service connection for chronic fatigue syndrome.
+However, the VA sometimes questions the CFS diagnosis.
+Therefore, it’s important to make sure the diagnosis is adequately supported in your medical records.
+Be sure to do this prior to filing an application requesting service connection for chronic fatigue syndrome.

 If you did not serve in the Southwest Asia theater of operations after 1990, a service connection can still be established for CFS if you can otherwise show a nexus to your active duty service.
 An experienced VA disability attorney will be able to help you build your case and establish this connection.